ScaredCrowGames/ColorPicker/README.md

 * Configure texture size and column layout
 * Save and auto-setup generated texture in .png format

-## How to use
+## Manual setup:
+> [!TIP]
-You can use ready-to-use prefab from Samples (skip the section above if so).
+> You can use ready-to-use prefab from Samples (skip this section if so).

-The ColorPicker.cs (MonoBehaviour) allows to select colors from the palette at runtime.

-### Manual setup:
 1. Generate (see above) or import your color palette texture
 2. Create UI image and assign the texture
 3. Create child image (raycast target should be disabled, rect middle-center, size is no matter)
 4. Assign outline texture to child image
 5. Attach ColorPicker component to any object and assign palette image and outline rect in Inspector.

+## Samples
+The package includes:

+📁 Samples~/ contains ColorPickerDemo.unity, palette and outline images, preset example and ready-to-use prefab

+Import it from Package Manager > Samples

+## How to use
+The ColorPicker.cs (MonoBehaviour) allows to select colors from the palette at runtime.
-Optionally subscribe to ColorSelectionChanged
+Subscribe to ColorSelectionChanged
 ```csharp
 colorPicker.ColorSelectionChanged += color => {
     Debug.Log("Selected color: " + color);
 };
 ```
-Or read current selected color directly:
+Or get current selected color directly:
 ```csharp
 var currentSelectedColor = colorPicker.CurrentSelectedColor;
 ```
 > [!NOTE]
 > Default color before the very first selection is white-transparent

-## Samples
-The package includes a full demo:

-📁 Samples~/ contains ColorPickerDemo.unity, palette and outline images, preset example and ready-to-use prefab

-Import it from Package Manager > Samples